Home » World in October » Greece in October 2025: Weather Guide, Festivals and Travel Insights

 What to wear in Greece in October

-Think breezy attire for your October sojourn in Greece.
-It is mostly T-shirt, shorts and a summer dress kind of weather.
-Carry a light jacket, sweater, stole or cardigan to layer up in case Greece weather in October turns chilly in the evenings.
+Think breezy attire for your October holiday in Greece.
+It is mostly a T-shirt, shorts, and a summer dress kind of weather.
+Carry a light jacket, sweater, stole, or cardigan to layer up in case the Greek weather in October turns chilly in the evenings.
 Comfortable walking shoes are a must-have for any Greek vacation.
 Don’t forget your beachwear; October has some of the best swimmable waters and shores for soaking up the sun.
-Invest in good quality beach totes and crossbody bags for shopping for souvenirs, and have plenty of room for essentials like sunscreen, a water bottle, and a portable charger.
-Don’t forget to pack a sun hat and sunglasses.
+Invest in good-quality beach totes and crossbody bags for shopping for souvenirs, and have plenty of room for essentials like sunscreen, a water bottle, and a portable charger.
+Be sure to pack a sun hat and sunglasses.
 Not only does it look chic, it keeps your head and your eyes protected on hot days.

 Getting Around Greece in October